 (a) Any request from the Executive or any independent agency for the Chairman to place a bill or proposed resolution on the agenda for an upcoming legislative meeting shall be electronically and submitted to the Committee not later than the close of business on the fifth business day before such legislative meeting is scheduled to occur.

-(b)(1) A request submitted pursuant to this subsection shall be accompanied by a draft of the bill or proposed resolution to be placed on the agenda; and
+(b) A request submitted pursuant to this subsection shall be accompanied by a draft of the bill or proposed resolution, including any documents related to the bill or resolution.

-(2) If the bill or proposed resolution confers the approval of the Council, a copy of the underlying document or documents subject to such approval, including but not limited to:

-(A) Council Contract Summaries for contracts and contract modifications;

-(B) Requests for proposals;

-(C) Street and alley acquisition and closing documents;

-(D) Public-space naming documents;

-(E) Documents effectuating a transfer of jurisdiction;

-(F) Collective-bargaining and other employment agreements;

-(G) Proposed rules; and

-(H) Any summaries of the foregoing documents required to be provided by law.

 (c) The requirements of this section may be waived by the Chairman if the Chairman determines there is good cause for failure of compliance.

 ARTICLE V: Procedures for Hearings and Roundtables